 So what exactly is it?

-I think that the word rhythm is sometimes overgeneralized and used to refer to what is essentially a penman’s ductus—how they combine individual strokes, where they pause or lift the pen, where they speed up or slow down, etc. Certainly, many of these interpretations are valid.
+I think that the word rhythm is sometimes overgeneralized and used to refer to what are essentially consequences of ductus—how individual strokes are combined, where pauses or pen lifts are made, changes in the speed of the movement, etc. Certainly, many of these interpretations are valid.
 In a way, it makes a great deal of sense why we might use the word rhythm in this context, as we are speaking of repetitive patterns and sequences of strokes.
 But rhythm can also describe something much more specific—and simple.
 To understand what I mean, let’s take a look back at the push-pull movement that I analyzed in my post “Anatomy of the Writing Engine.”

 The push-pull is a superb exercise for both observing the phenomenon of rhythm, and understanding its integral function in movement writing technique.
 There are two reasons for this:

 1) It involves a continuous, regularly repeating movement.